Search For Water Pump That Fit Your Vehicle

 🔧

-Visible Wobble in Water Pump Pulley
+Excessive Play in the Water Pump Pulley

 Recommended Replacement Intervals

-Timing Belt Service60,000–90,000 miles
+Timing Belt-Driven Pump60,000–90,000 miles

-Serpentine Belt Driven80,000–120,000 miles
+Serpentine Belt-Driven80,000–120,000 miles

 Key factors that affect interval: